guilhemmarchand/DA-ITSI-TELEGRAF-KAFKA/docs/index.rst

    :alt: main1.png
    :align: center

-The ITSI provides builtin and native monitoring for Apache Kafka components, as well as the Confluent stack components:
+**The ITSI provides builtin and native monitoring for all Apache Kafka components, as well as the Confluent stack components:**

 * Zookeeper
 * Apache Kafka Brokers